-Seeing Rome’s legendary Campo dei Fiori market last week reminded me of our favourite Provençal market in Apt.
+We have our favourite farmers' markets all around Paris but there's something much more laid back about the south.
+My favourite Provençal market is in Apt.
 My parents-in-law live nearby in the hilltop village of Saignon, so this is our local market pilgrimage during summer visits.
 Apt is also where we stock up on candied fruit.
-Renowned as the world capital for fruits confits, buying direct from the factory by kilo is far cheaper and better quality than we can find at our Parisian super-markets.
+Renowned as the world capital for fruits confits, buying direct from the factory by kilo is far cheaper and better quality than we can find at our Parisian supermarkets.

-Apt’s market is far from small; here’s just a fraction of it in the square of the Hôtel de Ville (town hall), as it snakes out into the main cobbled street, the shady side streets, and a few more animated squares.
-In the summer, it’s crammed with more Dutch, Belgian and British tourists than locals, and musicians from around the globe come to busk in the atmosphere.
+Apt's market is huge.
+Here's just a fraction of it in the square of the Hôtel de Ville (town hall), as it snakes out into the main cobbled street, the shady side streets, and a few more animated squares.
+In the summer, it's crammed with more Dutch, Belgian and British tourists than locals, and musicians from around the globe come to busk in the atmosphere.

 Stocking up on our favourite lavender honey, this time around we also met Monsieur Jean-Pierre Setti, selling the most plump, natural sticky Bourbon vanilla pods/beans from Madagascar.

-I took a look at Mr Setti’s recipe flyer that he’d thrown in with our goodies.
-One of the recipes was for confiture de lait (literally, “milk jam” – or more widely known as dulce de leche).
-Like salted caramel, it’s more of a perfect winter treat.
+I took a look at Mr Setti's recipe flyer that he'd thrown in with our goodies.
+One of the recipes was for confiture de lait (literally, "milk jam" - or more widely known as dulce de leche).
+Like salted caramel sauce, it's more of a perfect winter treat.

 Confiture de Lait (Milk Jam) with Vanilla